saucelabs/speedo/README.md

 node /test/performance/login.perf.test.js && sleep 5 && speedo analyze "my login performance test" --orderIndex 1
 ```

-The command requires to pass in the job name of the performance test.
-With the `orderIndex` parameter you define which page load needs to be analyzed.
-If you don't pass it in it will analyze all page loads which can make your test more flaky.
-Similar as to `run` you can apply more parameter to this command.
-See a list with all of them by calling `$ speedo analyze --help`.
+The command requires passing in the job name of the performance test.
+With the `orderIndex` parameter you can define which page load needs to be analyzed.
+If not passed in, it will analyze all page loads which can make tests more flaky.
+Similar to `run` you can apply more parameters to this command.
+See the full list by calling `$ speedo analyze --help`.

 ## Docker Integration